 In February 2013, the FASB issued Accounting Standards Update No. 2013-02, Comprehensive Income (Topic 220)-Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income.
 The standard requires entities to present (either on the face of the income statement or in the notes) the effects on the line items of the income statement for amounts reclassified out of accumulated other comprehensive income.
-The guidance is effective for us in the first quarter of fiscal 2014 and should be applied prospectively.
-Early adoption is permitted.
-We believe that adoption of this guidance will not have a material impact on our consolidated financial position, results of operations, or cash flows.
+The guidance was effective for us in the first quarter of fiscal 2014.
+Our adoption of this guidance did not impact our financial statements as the guidance is related to disclosure only and we did not have significant reclassifications out of accumulated other comprehensive income.